barorif/Serena/01 - Observational background and basic assumptions.md

 As to the *birth* of a star, this is a complex process, which presents many problems that are still under intensive investigation.
 We shall deal with this phase only briefly, mainly by pointing out the circumstances under which it is expected to occur.

 We shall therefore start pursuing the evolution of a star from the earliest time when both conditions of the definition have been fulfilled, and we shall stop when at least one condition has ceased to be satisfied, completely and irreversibly.
 Finally, we shall consider the life cycle of stellar populations and the effect of stellar evolution on the evolution of galaxies within which stars reside.
 Galaxies are large systems of stars (up to 10<sup>11</sup> or so), which also contain interstellar clouds of gas and dust.
 Many of the stars in a galaxy are aggregated in cluster, the largest among them containing more than 10<sup>5</sup> stars.
-The object of reference in stellar physics is, naturally, the Sun, and in galactic physics, the Galaxy to which it belongs, also known as the Milky Way galaxy.
+The object of reference in stellar physics is, naturally, the Sun, and in galactic physics, the Galaxy to which it belongs, also known as the Milky Way galaxy.[^1]

+[^1]:
+Test test test

 ## What can we learn from observations?